Akitsuyoshi/APIToBlockchain/README.md

 `http://localhost:8000/block` - adds a new block at the end of chains, along with star and address data.
 Payload should looks like this.
 ```

+// story's value is only acceptable in ASCII format
 {
     "address": "yourAddress",
     "star": {